$0 China → UK Global Talent Guide — Quick-Start Checklist

 The consequences of losing Chinese nationality are concrete and severe:

-- Hukou cancellation.
-Your household registration is permanently cancelled.
-This affects property rights, pension eligibility, and access to public services in China.
+• Hukou cancellation.
+Your household registration is cancelled.
+This can make property management, pension matters, and access to public services in China more difficult.

-This is why the vast majority of Chinese professionals on Global Talent visas plan for ILR rather than citizenship.
+This is why many Chinese professionals on Global Talent visas plan for ILR rather than citizenship.
 ILR gives you the right to live and work in the UK permanently, with no restrictions on employment, self-employment, or access to public services.
 The main things ILR does not give you: the right to vote in parliamentary elections and the convenience of a British passport for international travel.

 Free Download